 Through the generous sponsorship of the Arthur and Mae Orvis Foundation and support from other individual supporters, this concert is free.
-Additional donations to support this concert and the entire series are gladly accepted (details below).
+Additional donations to support this concert and the entire series are gladly accepted online (details below) or at the concert.

 First Mondays 2021–2022 Concert Series